Barbapapazes/nuxt-clarity-analytics/README.md

 })
 ```

-Then, you must register your clarity ID project `MICROSOFT_CLARITY_ID` in your environment variables.
+Then, you must register your clarity ID project `NUXT_CLARITY_ID` in your environment variables.

 And _Voilà_!